CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 #### Skill stays in ACTIVE state

-* If the entrypoint for the Docker container is not `scuttle`, then Skill activation (Task) will stay `ACTIVE`.
+* If the entrypoint for the Docker container is not `scuttle`, then Skill activation (Task) stays `ACTIVE`.
-  Additionally, the Spark Driver Pod will not exit because of the istio-proxy continues (this is only viewable with Kubernetes access).
-This can happen if you build the Skill template using a Dockerfile/Docker Image meant to be run locally.
-You will need to delete the corresponding task (`cortex task delete`), and manually delete the Pod.
+  Additionally, the Spark Driver Pod will not exit because the Istio-proxy continues running (This is only viewable with Kubernetes access).
+This can happen if you build the Skill template using a Dockerfile/Docker image meant to be run locally.
+You must delete the corresponding Task (`cortex task delete`), and manually delete the Pod.

 #### Guice Injection Errors

-If you see a NullPointerException, ClassNotFoundException, or Guice DI related exception then double check that ALL configuration options are set correctly and refer to the configuration options.
+If you see a `NullPointerException`, `ClassNotFoundException`, or Guice DI related exception then double check that ALL configuration options are set correctly, and refer to the configuration options.

-Usually the result of misconfiguration, ex:
+Usually the result of misconfiguration or a class path issue, ex:
 ```
 com.google.inject.ProvisionException: Unable to provision, see the following errors: